 Here are some ways to find your head chef:

 Once you have your chef, it is time to concentrate on other types of help, especially bussers and servers.
 Whoever you hire, you should look for someone who is friendly and pleasant.
 Remember, the restaurant business is the business of customer service.
 You’ve heard horror stories of internet justice shutting down businesses.
 Don’t let your business be on the receiving end of internet justice because of employees being rude to customers.
+Additionally, a report from the National Restaurant Association states that 63% of consumers puts their dining experience as high priority when spending at a restaurant.

 Hopefully after reading this article you’ve gotten a good idea of what it takes to open your own restaurant.
 If you have any questions, leave a comment in the comments section below.